0AnyKey0/SakuraPixel/README.md

 ## Credits

-Special thanks to the [https://github.com/LWSS/Fuzion](Fuzion project).
+Special thanks to the [Fuzion Project](https://github.com/LWSS/Fuzion).

 Special thanks to [@aixxe](http://www.github.com/aixxe/) ([aixxe.net](http://www.aixxe.net)) for the skin changer and with the initial project, as well as helping this project with source code (Available on [@aixxe's](http://www.github.com/aixxe/) github page.).